LdT: An indicator of ionospheric activity based on statistical distributions in GNSS-derived TEC rates of change: A. Code and data processing

 First, we usually filter the dTEC events so as to avoid horizon and/or multipath complications due to signal receives made at low angles.
 However, rather than use an angle-based ad hoc rule such as ``ignore all receives less than 20 degrees above the horizontal'' we looked at the dTEC values as a function of angle and made a cut at the point where error rates (cycle slips, drop outs, etc) rose above about third; but whose exact value was chosen so the the cut-off conveniently lies at an intersection cosine with the ionosphere of exactly 0.4.
 As it happens, our chosen cutoff is similar to the 20 degree one, although we had not set that as a criteria.

 Second, as discussed in Sec. \ref{S-norm-pathangle}, we corrected the dTEC values for the geometry of their LOS path through the ionosphere according to our data-driven proceedure.

-Third, and as discussed in Sec. \ref{S-norm-lpair}, we normalised dTEC values based on band pair, according to the different properties (widths) seen for their respective dTEC distributions for our selected quiet days (2022/006 and 007).
-A full table of scalings is given in \ref{table-lpnorms-full}, comparing the path-angle corrected scalings against those computed without such corrections.
+Third, and as discussed in Sec. \ref{S-norm-lpair}, we normalised dTEC values based on band pair, according to the different properties (widths) seen for their respective dTEC distributions for our selected quiet days (2022/006 and 007), \cRed{as well as 215/328 and 329, and 2020/314 and 315.
+Each pairing was normalised separately, then the $B$ for each band pair was picked according to the best-sampled case.} A full table of scalings is given in Table \ref{table-lpnorms-full}.